nickcash/open-data-500/readme.md

 Finally, there is also a `DATASETS` column, which is the number of datasets submitted for the particular the company.

-The companies listed in this file are the same as the companies listed in `OD500_Companies.json`.
+You can think of this file as a CSV version of `OD500_Companies.json`.

 <!-- all(unique(sort(preview.csv$CompanyName)) == sort(sapply(candidates.json, function(x){x$companyName}))) -->